-Joseph P. Franklin - Chairman of the Board of Directors

-Martin B. Bloch President, Chief Executive Officer and Director Executive Vice President and Assistant Secretary Markus Hechler

-- President, Gillam-FEI Michel Gillard

-Charles S. Stone - Vice President, Low Noise Development Leonard Martire - Vice President, Marketing and Sales Oleandro Mancini Thomas McClelland

-- Vice President, Business Development - Vice President, Commercial Products - Treasurer and Chief Financial Officer Alan Miller

-- Secretary and Assistant to the Executive Vice President Harry Newman
+Joseph P. Franklin - Chairman of the Board of Directors Martin B. Bloch - President, Chief Executive Officer and Director Markus Hechler - Executive Vice President, President of FEI Government Systems, Inc. and Assistant Secretary Michel Gillard - President, Gillam-FEI Charles S. Stone - Vice President, Low Noise Development Leonard Martire - Vice President, Marketing and Sales Oleandro Mancini - Vice President, Business Development Thomas McClelland - Vice President, Commercial Products Alan Miller - Treasurer and Chief Financial Officer Harry Newman - Secretary and Assistant to the Executive Vice President

-None of the officers and directors is related.
+None of the officers and directors are related.

-Joseph P. Franklin, age 67, has served as a Director of the Company since March 1990.
+Joseph P. Franklin, age 68, has served as a Director of the Company since March 1990.
 In December 1993 he was elected Chairman of the Board of Directors and Chief Executive Officer.
 He also served as Chief Financial Officer from September 15, 1996 through October 5, 1998.
-He has been the Chief Executive Officer of Franklin S.A., since August 1987, a Spanish business consulting company located in Madrid, Spain, specializing in joint ventures, and was a director of several prominent Spanish companies.
+From August 1987 to November 1993, he was the Chief Executive Officer of Franklin S.A., a Spanish business consulting company located in Madrid, Spain, specializing in joint ventures, and was a director of several prominent Spanish companies.
 General Franklin was a Major General in the United States Army until he retired in July 1987.

-Martin B. Bloch, age 65, has been a Director of the Company and of its predecessor since 1961.
+Martin B. Bloch, age 66, has been a Director of the Company and of its predecessor since 1961.
 Mr. Bloch is the Company's President and Chief Executive Officer.
 Previously, he served as chief electronics engineer of the Electronics Division of Bulova Watch Company.

-Markus Hechler, age 55, joined the Company in 1967.
+Markus Hechler, age 56, joined the Company in 1967.
 He was elected to the position of Executive Vice President in February 1999, prior to which he served as Vice President, Manufacturing since 1982.
-He has served as Assistant Secretary since 1978.
+In October 2001, he was named President of the recently formed subsidiary, FEI Government Systems, Inc. He has served as Assistant Secretary since 1978.

-Michel Gillard, age 60, became an officer and director of the Company when Gillam S.A. was acquired in September 2000.
+Michel Gillard, age 61, became an officer and director of the Company when Gillam S.A. was acquired in September 2000.
 Gillam S.A., a company engaged in the design, manufacture and marketing of wireline and network synchronization systems, was founded by Mr. Gillard in 1974.

-Charles S. Stone, age 70, joined the Company in 1984, and has served as its Vice President since that time.
-Prior to joining the Company, Mr. Stone served as Senior Vice President of Australia. from 1966 to 1979, and Senior Scientist of Tracor Inc., from 1962 to 1966.
+Charles S. Stone, age 71, joined the Company in 1984, and has served as its Vice President since that time.
+Prior to joining the Company, Mr. Stone served as Senior Vice President of Austron Inc., from 1966 to 1979, and Senior Scientist of Tracor Inc., from 1962 to 1966.

-Leonard Martire, age 64, joined the Company in August 1987 and served as Executive Vice President of FEI Microwave, Inc., the Company's wholly-owned subsidiary until May 1993 when he was elected Vice President, Marketing and Sales.
+Leonard Martire, age 65, joined the Company in August 1987 and served as Executive Vice President of FEI Microwave, Inc., the Company's wholly-owned subsidiary until May 1993 when he was elected Vice President, Marketing and Sales.

-Oleandro Mancini, age 52, joined the Company in August 2000 as Vice President, Business Development.
+Oleandro Mancini, age 53, joined the Company in August 2000 as Vice President, Business Development.
 Prior to joining the Company, Mr. Mancini served from 1998 as Vice President, Sales and Marketing at Satellite Transmission Systems, Inc. and from 1995 to 1998 as Vice President, Business Development at Cardion, Inc., a Siemens A.G. company.
 From 1987 to 1995, he held the position of Vice President, Engineering at Cardion, Inc.

-Thomas McClelland, age 46, joined the Company as an engineer in 1984 and was elected Vice President, Commercial Products in March 1999.
+Thomas McClelland, age 47, joined the Company as an engineer in 1984 and was elected Vice President, Commercial Products in March 1999.

-Alan Miller, age 52, joined the Company in November 1995 as its corporate controller and was elected to the position of Treasurer and Chief Financial Officer in October 1998.
+Alan Miller, age 53, joined the Company in November 1995 as its corporate controller and was elected to the position of Treasurer and Chief Financial Officer in October 1998.
 Prior to joining the Company, Mr. Miller served as an operations manager and a consultant to small businesses from 1992 through 1995 and as a Senior Audit Manager with Ernst & Young, L.L.P. from 1980 to 1991.